CO2 emissions, overview

 • The CO2 emissions statistical report in Opter.

-You can manually produce a statistical report whenever you want and as often as you want.
+You can manually generate a statistics report whenever you like and as often as you like.
 For more information, see Creating a statistical report about CO2 emissions in grams.
-The image below shows what it might look like if you chose to show the statistics per customer.
-More details are shown if you click on the customer's name.
+The image below shows what the display might look like if you have chosen to view the statistics by customer.
+More details are displayed when you tap the customer's name.

 • Opter's statistics API.

-You can programme a solution where you call Opter's statistics API, retrieve the data you are interested in and then present the statistics as you wish.
-You can automate the flow so that the information is retrieved from Opter as often as you want.
+You can develop a solution where you call Opter’s statistics API, retrieve the data you’re interested in, and then present the statistics in whatever way you like.
+You can automate the workflow so that information is retrieved from Opter as often as you like.
 For more information, see Retrieve statistical data via API, CO2 emissions in grams.

 Estimated and calculated CO2 emissions